sanchloe/Y1Sem2-notes/SE.md

 ## Sequence Diagrams
 - Shows **interaction** between objects over a specific **period time**
 - Show the lifetime of an object
-- Describe the flow of the messages, events, actions between objects
+- Describe the flow of the messages, events and actions between objects over a period of time
 - Used during **analysis and design** to document and understand the logical flow of the system

 ## Key Parts